Step 1: Enter United Square Level 1 and look out for Chocolate Origin.

 Generally, the weekend classes are bigger than the weekday classes.

 If you are very concerned about having a small class size, my personal advice is to look for a private tutor who can come to your house.
 You should not be looking for a tuition centre with a small class size.
 We know there are reasons why some class sizes are small and some are big.
-Majority of the classes in tuition centres are small by default, unless the tutor is exceptional and the tuition centre is established.
-In other words, the students will not be willing to pay the expensive tuition fee to attend a group tuition unless the tutor can offer you something that others cannot.
-The students in Singapore are smart and two hours are more than enough to gauge the quality of teaching.
-Do you disagree?
-Do you believe that students will be able to learn more if the class size is small?
-Can you then get to ask questions anytime they want?
-We cannot convince you by revealing more, but we can assure that the quality of each lesson is not going to be determined by where the students are from, the number of students or what questions the students will ask.
-Our tutors not only know what questions their students will ask, but also what they should ask but did not.
+Majority of the classes in tuition centres are small by default, unless the tutor is exceptional and the tuition centre is established and reputable.
+The quality of each lesson should not be determined by the number of students.
+A good teacher should know what are questions the students will ask and also what they should ask but did not.

-Our classes are sold out every year!
+Our physics and maths tuition classes are sold out every year!
 Last year, we had a record breaking of 1000 secondary and JC students attending our Physics and Maths classes.
-So many that we have to expand and leave our premises in Bishan and Marymount.
-The center is now as big as half a football field which houses our own lecture theaters, in-house cafe, exclusive study rooms and digital library.
+So many that we have to expand and leave our premises in Bishan and Marymoun and Toa Payoh.
+We decided that we have the resources to expand and open 3 outlets just next to Beauty World, Novena and Paya Lebar MRT.
+The centers have their own lecture theaters, in-house cafe, exclusive study rooms and digital library.
 And most importantly, we have the best teachers in Singapore!

 My main objective of setting up the Physics Cafe is to share a strategy which I had developed from my experience both as a student and as an educator.